“South Pacific Beats”, Connected, level 3, November 2018

 Wellington designer Rachael Hall has developed a modern version of the traditional Tongan lali which incorporates digital capabilities.

-You can find a PDF version of the story as well as teacher support material here: South Pacific Beats, Connected, level 3, November 2018
+You can find the story and teacher support material here: South Pacific Beats, Connected, level 3, November 2018

 Other useful resources

 - Pasifika drum strikes a chord – Listen to an interview in which Rachel and Jeremy Hall discuss the development and use of the Patō.
 There is also a video clip of the Patō in use.

 - The James Dyson Award - Patō National runner up – Read about the Patō, how it works, and the design process Rachael followed to develop her prototype.

 - Describe the properties of the materials used in the Patō that can be measured objectively and those properties of materials that can be measured subjectively.

 Subjective measurement is reliant on people’s perception (tasty, evokes a sense of natural beauty, warm and inviting, and so on) where as objective measurement is not (conductivity, UV resistance, and so on).

 - Describe how the properties of the materials used in the Patō combine to allow the Patōto be technically feasible and socially acceptable.